 Welcome from the Director

 On behalf of the faculty, staff and students in the graduate program in Communication, Culture and Technology (CCT) at Georgetown University, I welcome you.
-CCT now approaches its twenty-fifth year as one of the most innovative interdisciplinary graduate programs in the world, a program whose members examine the connections among human life, technologies of communication, and cultural practices both historical and contemporary.
+CCT is now in its third decade as one of the most innovative interdisciplinary graduate programs in the world, a program whose members examine the connections among human life, technologies of communication, and cultural practices both historical and contemporary.
 We move beyond traditional disciplinary boundaries to ask questions and seek answers that demand new kinds of thinking and innovative solutions.
 The hall-mark of CCT is that we take on problems and questions that do not typically fit into more conventional institutional matrixes within higher education deliberately because these questions are challenging and exciting.